 Keeping cats in HDB flats

-Cats, as a general rule of thumb, are not allowed in HDB flats.
+Sadly, HDB’s official stance is that cats are not allowed in HDB flats.
 According to HDB, the rationale behind this is because cats are “generally difficult to contain within the flat”; HDB also notes that when allowed to roam indiscriminately, cats tend to inconvenience neighbours by “shedding fur, defecating or urinating in public areas, and making caterwauling sounds”.

 Amongst those who are backing the scheme are Law Minister K. Shanmugam, as well as MP for Nee Soon GRC Louis Ng.
-MP Ng, who’s also the founder of the Animal Concerns Research and Education Society (Acres), has stated that he intends to bring the issue of nationalising the Love Cats scheme up to the Parliament soon.
+MP Ng, who’s also the founder of the Animal Concerns Research and Education Society (ACRES), has stated that he intends to bring the issue of nationalising the Love Cats scheme up to the Parliament soon.

 Keeping other pets in HDB flats